iosg073/Notes-CODE-Django-1st-Repo/readme.md

 **Now!
 Bear Witness To the Awesomeness of Django!!!**

 If you now navigate to `localhost:8000/admin`, you can login and get a full admin view where you have CRUD functionality for your model!
 Create two Artists here.

-### You Do: Add the Song model (10 minutes / 1:30)
+### You Do: Finish the Song model (10 minutes / 1:30)

-* Add `title`, `album` and `preview_url` fields, then create and run the migrations.
+- Add `title`, `album` and `preview_url` fields, then create and run the migrations.
-* Register your Song model like you did with Artist.
+- Register your Song model like you did with Artist.
-* Finally create three songs using the admin site.
+- Finally create three songs using the admin site.

 <details>
 <summary>Solution: Modify Song Model</summary>